One day I looked down at my toes and noticed something yukky about one of my nails. “Eeeuw,” I thought, ” could that be a toenail fungus?”

 The infected nail might look yellowish-brown.
 Fungal-infected nails might become thicker and crumble at the tip, and may cause pain when wearing shoes.

 Best over the counter toenail fungus treatment for me

-I used Rejuvenail which I found was the best over the counter toenail fungus treatment for me.
+I found an over the counter toenail fungus treatment by asking my pharmacist what was the best over the counter toenail fungus treatment for me.
 I bought this brand from a pharmacy on the advice of a pharmacist.

 I believe it cured my toenail fungus – but it took about 7 months, and the advice I received was to continue with the treatment for a year, which I did – and so far the fungus hasn’t come back.

 Some people say that topical solutions aren’t effective for getting rid of toenail fungal infections.
 However, I followed the instructions and used the topical ointment on my nails for 12 months in total and I believe my fungal infection has been cured.